 When to stop screening

-The U.S. Preventive Services Task Force recommends that following people should no longer receive yearly lung cancer screening with LDCT:
+The U.S. Preventive Services Task Force recommends that following groups of people should no longer receive yearly lung cancer screening with LDCT:

 - People ≥ 81 years of age

 - A person who has not smoked for the past 15 years

 - An individual who develops a certain health condition that limits the life expectancy or the ability to undergo surgery in the case if lung cancer is diagnosed.